Alsatian cuisine: Savory specialties

-Traditional dishes include baeckeoffe, flammekueche, choucroute, cordon bleu, Vol-au-vent, spaetzle, fleischnacka, bretzel, and Zewelwaï The region's version of coq au vin is coq au Riesling.
-Southern Alsace, also called the Sundgau, is characterized by carpe frite (that also exists in Yiddish tradition).
+Traditional dishes include baeckeoffe, flammekueche, choucroute, cordon bleu, Vol-au-vent, spaetzle, fleischnacka, bretzel, bibeleskäs and Zewelwaï The region's version of coq au vin is coq au Riesling.
+Southern Alsace, also called the Sundgau, is characterized by carpe frite (that also exists in Yiddish tradition, known as gefilte fish).
 Alsace is also well known for its foie gras made in the region since the 17th century.

 A gastronomic symbol of the région is choucroute, a local variety of Sauerkraut.
 The word Sauerkraut in Alsatian has the form sûrkrût, as in other southwestern German dialects, and means "sour cabbage" as its Standard German equivalent.
 This word was included into the French language as choucroute.
 To make it, the cabbage is finely shredded, layered with salt and juniper and left to ferment in wooden barrels.
-Sauerkraut can be served with poultry, pork, sausage or even fish.
+Sauerkraut can be served with poultry, pork, sausage or even fish (choucroute de la mer).
 Traditionally it is served with pork, Strasbourg sausage or frankfurters, bacon, smoked pork or smoked Morteau or Montbéliard sausages or a selection of pork products.
 Served alongside are often steamed potatoes.

 Another famous dish is the baeckeoffe, a dish made from potatoes, vegetables, as well as three different meats (pork, lamb and beef).
 Everything is cooked together in the oven in a terrine with Alsace white wine and herbs during several hours.

 The flammekueche (tarte flambée) is also very popular in Alsace.
 It is sometimes called the Alsatian pizza but its dough is much thinner.
 It is traditionally filled with a mixture of crème fraîche and fromage blanc, bacon strips and onions.

 Additionally, Alsace is known for its fruit juices, mineral waters and wines.

-Sweet specialties
+Sweet specialties and bakery

 Sweet specialties of Alsace include kougelhopf, German-style cheesecake (called fromage blanc tart), Mont-Blanc (called torche aux marrons in Alsace) and streusel.

 The festivities of the year's end involve the production of a great variety of biscuits and small cakes called bredala, as well as pain d'épices (gingerbread) which are baked around Christmas time and manala (a brioche in the shape of a little guy) which are traditionally baked for Saint Nicholas Day (on the 6th of December).
+The Lammele, or Osterlammele, (a brioche in the shape of a little lamb) literally translated as Little Easter lamb and is baked during this time of the year.